tdex-network/dev-portal/docs/provider/daemon/getting_started/run_prod.md

 If your daemon remote host uses a linux system, instead of enabling TLS on the Trade interface, you can alternatively run a Tor hidden service acting as a proxy in front of it.

-If you opted for a dockerized solution, doing so if as simple as starting a container:
+If you opted for a dockerized solution, doing so is as simple as starting a container:

 ```bash
 # If you already have an onion key you can use it by exporting env var,